 The Center receives a substantial amount of its support from grants, federal and state agencies, and the United Way.
-Grants and United Way revenue comprised approximately 53% and 56% of total revenue and other support during fiscal years 2020 and 2019, respectively.
+Grants and United Way revenue comprised approximately 62% and 53% of total revenue and other support during fiscal years 2021 and 2020, respectively.
 A significant reduction in the level of this support, if this were to occur, could have an adverse impact on the Center's programs and services.

-The Center also receives a significant amount of it support from contributions.
-During the years ended June 30, 2020, contributions from two donors represented approximately 33% whereas during the year ended June 30, 2019 contributions from one donor represented approximately 16% of contributions from individuals, corporations, and capital campaign donors.
-Similarly, pledges receivable from two and three donors, respectively, represented approximately 99% of pledges receivable at June 30, 2020 and 2019.
+The Center also receives a significant amount of it support from contributions from donors.
+During the years ended June 30, 2021, contributions from two donors represented approximately 21% whereas during the year ended June 30, 2020 contributions from one donor represented approximately 33% of contributions from individuals, corporations, and capital campaign donors.
+Similarly, contributions receivable from two donors, represented approximately 85% and 99% of gross contributions receivable at June 30, 2021 and 2020, respectively.